Australian Consulate-General

 People seeking to obtain a police clearance (extrait de casier judiciaire) from authorities in New Caledonia or in Wallis and Futuna should contact the Courts of Appeal in these countries.
 You should confirm that the requesting authority will accept these police clearances.

-Further information, including on how to request a police clearance in the New Caledonia and in Wallis and Futuna, is available for
+Further information, including on how to request a police clearance in the New Caledonia and in Wallis-and-Futuna, is available

 Translation and interpretation services